riquelmebandeira/riquelmebandeira/README.md

 A few things about me:
 - I studied Web Development at [Trybe](https://www.betrybe.com/);
-- I'm passionate about the creative potential of things
+- I'm passionate about the creative potential of things;
 - Brazilian 🇧🇷

 <br/>